 3. Visit the Upper Terraces and the Lower Terraces

-This feature occurs all over Yellowstone National Park, but the formation of these specific terraces is unique because they were formed at one time when there was only one large spring flowing through Mammoth Hot Springs.
+This feature occurs all over Yellowstone National Park, but these specific terraces are unique because they were formed at one time when only one large spring was flowing through Mammoth Hot Springs.

 The best place to see this phenomenon is along Grand Loop Drive, directly across from Liberty Cap (which should be on your left).
-A short walk down an easy-to-navigate pathway will take you from Liberty Cap to the main street where you can see the terrace with ease.
+A short walk down an easy-to-navigate pathway will take you from Liberty Cap to the main street, where you can easily see the terrace.

 See Related: Best Things To Do in Cody, Wyoming

 Mammoth Hot Springs is the perfect place to go camping.
 The Mammoth Campground in Yellowstone National Park is the perfect spot to set up camp if you want to get away from it all and explore the great outdoors.